 At Airport Hilton Rome Airport – (5 minute walk from the airport terminals) Connected to the upper level of Terminals 1, 2, and 3 by a covered, moving walkway.
 Hotel offers free shuttle to Rome city center every 2 hours from 8:00AM to 10:00PM.
 Day rooms are offered 9:00AM – 6:00PM. » Check Rates

 Near Airport Hilton Garden Inn Rome Airport – (5 minutes from the airport) Free airport shuttle operates every 15 minutes between 5:00AM to 1:00AM.
 Shuttle stops at Departures (Terminals 1, 2, 3, and 5) and Arrivals (Terminals 1 and 3).
 Follow the “Airport Shuttle” sign at your nearest terminal.
 Between the hours of 5:00AM to 1:00AM, airport pick-up can be requested by using the courtesy phone at the shuttle stops. » Check Rates

 Near Airport BB Fly & Beach – (11 minutes from the airport) A budget hotel located in front of the beach.
-Free airport shuttle. » Check Rates
+Free airport shuttle service is available which could be subject to the owners availability. » Check Rates

 To see more options there is a list of hotels near Fiumicino Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.

 Unlimited free WiFi is available at Rome Fiumicino Airport.
 Connect to the “Free Wi-Fi” network.